code-with-dilip/coroutines/README.md

 - A Coroutine is something which can execute a piece of code in concurrent bits.
     -   A **Co-Routine** provides a state for a function
-    -   A **Co-Routine** allows the code to have mutiple entry point.
+    -   A **Co-Routine** allows the code to have multiple entry point.
     -   CoRoutines can be thought of as a light weight objects
     -   Basically they are state machine objects
         -   Data for each state
         -   index of the current state
         -   Ability to wait patiently
+-   By Default, coroutine is launched eagerly.

 ## Very First Coroutine

 -   The launch function is a coroutine builder.
     -   This launches a coroutine asynchronously in a different thread
 -   The **delay(1000)** function is a suspending function and it will delay the coroutine to execute after for 1second
     -   During this time, it releases the thread that was executing the launch coroutine
 -   The coroutine comes back to life after a second